Monitoring Your Devices

 • Offline Devices: Devices not currently connected to the network.
 Ideally reads zero at all times.

-• Low Battery Devices: Devices flagged for low battery that need attention before being used.
+• Low Battery Devices: Devices flagged for low battery that need attention.

 • Assigned / Unassigned Cards: Tracks Card assignment status.
-If you do not currently have Rescue Cards, this tile shows N/A.
+Shows N/A if you do not currently have Rescue Cards.

 What the Heartbeat Means